PilloFoundation/duvet/README.md

 ```

-If you try define an item in the `urlParams` schema which is not in your folder pathway, Kint will throw an error.
+If you define a parameter in the `urlParams` schema which is not in you the url path, Kint will throw an error.

 ```typescript
 // routes/posts/[id]/GET.ts